Einang Sound Bridge

-The Einang Sound Bridge (Einangsundet bru) is a road bridge in the municipality of Vestre Slidre in Innlandet county, Norway.
+The Einang Sound Bridge (Einangsundet bru) is a road bridge in Vestre Slidre Municipality in Innlandet county, Norway.
 The bridge crosses the Einang Sound and Slidre Fjord, and it is a branch of Norwegian County Road 261 connecting it to European route E16.
 The bridge is a suspension bridge with three spans creating a total length of 166 m.
 The bridge was built in 1963.